-Cry Baby is one of the only places in Queen Village that you can walk into on a weeknight with a few friends for a reasonably-priced bowl of pasta and a few glasses of wine.
-It’s in a category we like to call “Nice-Looking Places To Eat Pasta With Your Friends On A Tuesday” (NLPTEPWYFOAT), but unlike a lot of spots that fit into this category, Cry Baby has some personality.
-For example, the walls are fitted with leather jacket-printed wallpaper and there’s a banner with “I’m so tired of being good” printed in black gothic script.
-Everything on the menu, from toasts to cacio e pepe, is around $20 or less, and it also has a great natural wine list and cocktail menu.
+Cry Baby is one of the only places in Queen Village that you can walk into on a weeknight with friends for plates of crab linguine, rigatoni with smoked chicken, and great wine.
+It’s in an absolutely made-up category we like to call “Nice Looking Places To Eat Pasta With Your Friends On A Tuesday'' (NLPTEPWYFOAT).
+Unlike a lot of other spots in this category, Cry Baby has a big personality–the walls are lined with leather jacket-printed wallpaper and a banner reading “I’m so tired of being good” printed in black gothic script.

-There are a few places where you can eat outside in Queen Village, but nowhere has a better back patio than Southwark.
-The French-American restaurant has a brick backyard full of plants that runs the length of the restaurant, and you can order the full dining room menu out there as well.
-Inside, there’s a large bar area that serves a long list of cocktails named after famous lines from movies, and a dining room for when you want to share a bunch of their half-sized pasta dishes in the AC.
-For a date night that feels both casual and intimate, you can’t do much better than Southwark.
+There are a few places where you can eat outside in Queen Village, but nowhere has a better patio than Southwark.
+The French-American restaurant has a plant-filled backyard where you can order things like savory crab and corn hushpuppies, buttery shrimp and clam bucatini, or the juicy 26oz dry-age ribeye.
+Inside, there’s a large bar area that serves impressive cocktails named after famous lines from movies, and a dining room for when you want to share a bunch of their half-sized pasta dishes in the AC.
+For a date night that feels both casual and intimate, Southwark hits the spot.

-Ambra is right next door to Southwark and is owned by the same people, but serves Italian food and feels much more upscale.
-The tiny, 16-seat restaurant only has one option–a four-course tasting menu for $72, with things like squid-ink spaghetti and Sicilian lamb breast.
-Plus, you get a complimentary glass of champagne when you first arrive.
-If you want to continue drinking wine after you finish your free glass, they also have one of the better lists in the city - with a focus on Italian reds.
+Ambra is Southwark’s sister restaurant–right next door and owned by the same people– but this one serves Italian food and is much more upscale.
+The tiny 16-seater only has one option–a four-course tasting menu for $86, with things like squid-ink spaghetti and Sicilian lamb breast.
+Plus, you get a complimentary glass of champagne when you arrive.
+If you want to continue drinking wine after you finish the free glass, they have one of the better lists in the city (with a focus on Italian reds).

-Marrakesh is a cash-only Moroccan spot in between Queen Village and Society Hill.
-Come here to recline on the low couches and admire the colorful pillows lining the walls while you eat things like spicy cumin chicken, eggplant and carrot salads, and Moroccan pastries.
-You’ll have to make a reservation at least a week out, especially if you’re coming with a big group, but for a birthday dinner or reunion with all your best friends from college, there aren’t many places in the city where you’ll have more fun.
+Marrakesh, Queen Village’s Moroccan restaurant, has been a stalwart of Philly’s dining scene for over three decades.
+Come here to recline on low couches and admire the traditional Moroccan decor while eating things like spicy cumin chicken, eggplant and carrot salads, and Moroccan pastries (and on Fridays and Saturdays, watch belly dancers do their thing).
+You’ll have to make a reservation at least a week out, especially if you’re coming with a big group, but for a birthday dinner or reunion with friends, there aren’t many places in the city where you’ll have more fun.